vokal/Vokoder/README.md

                                             forClass:[SomeManagedObjectSubclass class]];
 ```

-Once the mapper is set Vokoder can round trip Foundation objects to managed objects and back to Foundation objects.
+Once the mapper is set Vokoder can turn Foundation objects in to managed objects and then back again to Foundation objects.

 ###Importing Safely

-Vokoder offers many ways to work with Core Data.
+Vokoder offers many ways to get data into Core Data.
 The simplest and most approachable interface is offered through the VOKManagedObjectAdditions category.
 Given an array of dictionaries Vokoder will create or edit managed objects on a background queue and then safely return managed objects to the main queue through the completion block.

 ```objective-c
 [SomeManagedObjectSubclass vok_addWithArrayInBackground:importArray